 If you’d rather learn more about Avignon and its history, I recommend these guided tours.

-➤ With the Avignon Walking Tour you’ll get to admire the hilltop views and the town’s architecture, wander in its medieval streets and alleys, and visit the Pope’s Palace (entry included). ➥ BOOK IT HERE
+➤ With the Avignon Walking Tour including Pope’s Palace you’ll get to admire the hilltop views and the town’s architecture, wander in its medieval streets and alleys, and visit the Pope’s Palace (entry included). ➥ BOOK IT HERE

-➤ The Provence in One Day Tour is a comprehensive excursion from Avignon that takes you to some of the wonderful towns mentioned on this list, as well as to other highlights in the Provencal countryside. ➥ BOOK IT HERE
+➤ The Provence in One Day Small Group Day Trip from Avignon is a comprehensive excursion from Avignon that takes you to some of the wonderful towns mentioned on this list, as well as to other highlights in the Provencal countryside. ➥ BOOK IT HERE

 ➤ Book the Chateauneuf du Pape Wine Tour if you’re a wine enthusiast because you’ll get to taste the world-famous wine right where it’s produced.
 You’ll visit several vineyards and learn about what makes this wine so special. ➥ BOOK IT HERE